Connect, Engage, and Inform

 What to send

-Please send the information you would like us to circulate to email@example.com, using an attaching the PDF form below to your email.
+Please send the information you would like us to circulate to firstname.lastname@example.org, using the attached PDF or Word form below.
+For the PDF form, we recommend that you download it to your desktop first and complete it using Acrobat Reader.
 Clearly state an appropriate title, followed by the respective information.

-Make sure that the information you would like us to circulate is relatively brief but with enough information to count as a stand-alone piece of information—a simple link to an online resource will not suffice.
+Make sure that the information you would like us to circulate is relatively brief but with enough information to count as a stand-alone piece of information—a few words with a link to an online resource will not suffice.
 Moreover, please indicate via which channels you would like us to circulate the information (in line with the restrictions/channels listed above).

 Depending on the circulation channel, attach any relevant logos and images.
 These should be provided in a reasonably high resolution (at least 800 x 600 pixels at 72 dpi).
 Make sure to respect copyright regulations and privacy laws (e.g., get permission from the owner or copyright holder and state the copyright and source in your email).